-So you have bought your hot tub, set it up, filled it, and now itching to get in it and start relaxing.
-But, frustratingly, you now have to wait for the water to heat up to temperature before you can.
+So you have bought your hot tub, set it up, and filled it, and now you are itching to get in and start relaxing.
+But, frustratingly, you now have to wait for the water to heat up before you can.

 I bought my first hot tub during a UK winter, so the water from the faucet I filled it up with was very cold, and it took 18 hours to heat up!

 What can you do to speed it up?
-For instance, should jets be on when heating hot tub up?
+For instance, should jets be on when heating the hot tub?

-Read on to learn how it works and what other things you can do to speed up the heating process of your hot tub water, how long it typically takes to get hot, and what you can do to keep the water temperature up when it is not being used.
+Read on to learn how it works, what other things you can do to speed up the heating process of your hot tub water, how long it typically takes to get hot, and how to keep the water temperature up when it is not being used.

 How to heat a hot tub faster